Bettendorf Community School District

 Supports setting supplemental state aid:

-Supports the development of and funding for research on best practices for early literacy strategies.
-IASB supports funding for professional development and classroom intervention strategies focused on implementing best practices for early literacy in grades PK-3.
+Supports the continued development of and funding for research on best practices for improving proficiency in early literacy strategies.
+Supports continued funding for professional development and classroom intervention strategies focused on implementing best practices for early literacy in grades PK-3.
 Supports the continuation of programs currently funded by the early intervention block grant program with flexibility to use those funds for other K-3 literacy programs if approved by the school board.